oVirt/ovirt-site/source/feature/externaltasks.html.md

 ### Use Case

-The main use case is for third party vendors, to integrate with RHEV-M. A vendor may have a set of external tasks that he may inject to the system in any flow.
+The main use case is for third party vendors, to integrate with oVirt.
+A vendor may have a set of external tasks that he may inject to the system in any flow.
 Multiple Vendors may integrate with the system at any given time.

 ### Detailed Description